Medomane/kImages/mobile/README.md

-# kinventory
+# kImages

-kInventory is an inventory management application
+kImages is an images management application

 ## Getting Started